June 26–28, 2026

 Cast:

-Caroline Adoumbou – Mezzo-soprano
+Caroline Adoumbou – mezzo-soprano

 Gábor Kollmann, Dániel Mester, Zoltán Zana, Tamás Meleg, György Varga – Saxophones